 External hemorrhoids with blood clots inside, known as thrombosed hemorrhoids, are a common source of pain and tenderness.
 Less commonly, rectal abscess — an infection of the rectum or anus — may be the source of pain.
 Both conditions can be evaluated and potentially treated on your initial visit through an in-office procedure using a local anesthetic.
 Most patients experience pain relief almost immediately.
 Some even return to work or school the same day.

-SLUCare colorectal surgeon Dr. Ralph Silverman offers this same-day care for patients exclusively at the Fenton location on the campus of SSM Health St. Clare Hospital.
+SLUCare colorectal surgeons offer this same-day care for patients exclusively on the campus of SSM Health St. Clare Hospital - Fenton.

 If your condition does require surgery, you’ll follow up with your SLUCare surgeon afterward to monitor your healing progress.
 If needed, you may also see nurses who specialize in wound/ostomy care and stoma education.
 You’ll learn how to live with and how to care for a stoma, as well as how to identify and manage complications.
 You will also have the option of participating in one of our stoma support groups, where you can learn from experts in stoma care and hear from others living with the condition.